OfficeDev/Office-Add-in-samples/Samples/word-citation-management/README.md

       - Windows: `npm start`
       - Mac: `npm run dev-server`

-    - To test your add-in in Word on the web, run the following command in the root directory of the `word-citation-management` project.
-When you run this command, the local web server starts.
-Replace "{url}" with the URL of a Word document on your OneDrive or a SharePoint library to which you have permissions.
+    - To test your add-in in Word on the web, follow the instructions in [Sideload a Yeoman-created add-in to Office on the web](https://learn.microsoft.com/office/dev/add-ins/testing/sideload-office-add-ins-for-testing#sideload-a-yeoman-created-add-in-to-office-on-the-web).

-      ```command line
-      npm run start:web -- --document {url}
-      ```

-      The following are examples.

-      - `npm run start:web -- --document https://contoso.sharepoint.com/:t:/g/EZGxP7ksiE5DuxvY638G798BpuhwluxCMfF1WZQj3VYhYQ?e=F4QM1R`
-      - `npm run start:web -- --document https://1drv.ms/x/s!jkcH7spkM4EGgcZUgqthk4IK3NOypVw?e=Z6G1qp`
-      - `npm run start:web -- --document https://contoso-my.sharepoint-df.com/:t:/p/user/EQda453DNTpFnl1bFPhOVR0BwlrzetbXvnaRYii2lDr_oQ?e=RSccmNP`

-      > NOTE: If you're developing on a Mac, enclose the {url} in single quotation marks.
-Don't do this on Windows.

-      If your add-in doesn't sideload in the document, manually sideload it by following the instructions in [Manually sideload add-ins to Office on the web](https://learn.microsoft.com/office/dev/add-ins/testing/sideload-office-add-ins-for-testing).

 1. If the add-in task pane isn't already open in Word, go to the Home tab and choose the **Show Taskpane** button in the ribbon to open it.